-The leaves are falling, the cider is flowing, and you’ve officially embraced sweater season.
+The leaves are falling, the cider is flowing, and you’ve officially embraced “sweater season”.
 With that crisp autumn chill in the air, you’ve also probably started to dread the freezing temps and harsh winter ahead.
-During the late fall season in Central Indiana, the weather and timing is just right for root development.
+During the late fall season in Central Indiana, the weather and timing are just right for root development.
 Fall fertilization treatment, also referred to as winterization or winterizer, is imperative to preventing seasonal root damage and keeping your lawn pristine come spring.

 But is it really that important?
-We get asked this and a lot of other questions about turf treatment this time of year.
-Take a look at our answers below:
+We get asked this a lot, as well as many other questions about turf treatment this time of year.
+Here is what our experts have to say:

 Why should I fertilize my lawn in the fall?